AFSR/InterAACtionWeb/README.md

 - HD webcam
 - decent performances/price ratio

-## 1) Generate the operating system
+## 1) Prepare the ISO

-### Install Cubic and Download ISO
+### Download ISO

-#### ISO
-For this project we decided to use the last Long-Term support version of Ubuntu as basis for our OS.
+For this project we decided to use the last Long-Term support version of Ubuntu as basis for our OS.<br>
-Download "ubuntu-20.04.2.0-desktop-amd64.iso" on https://releases.ubuntu.com/20.04/
+Download "ubuntu-20.04.3.0-desktop-amd64.iso" on https://releases.ubuntu.com/20.04/

+### Download essential folders
+It is necessary to download the folders present in this repository.<br>
+The folders are:
+* ISOScripts
+* Libs
+* Ressources
+* Scripts
+* slides

+When it's done, go on : https://github.com/InteraactionGroup/InterAACtionBox_Interface/releases and download "InterAACtionBox_Interface-linux.tar.gz", then unzip the file.

+Now we should have 6 folders :
+* ISOScripts
+* Libs
+* Ressources
+* Scripts
+* slides
+* InterAACtionBox_Interface-linux

-#### Cubic
+### Install Cubic
 In order to modify the previously downloaded Ubuntu OS you need to install a software like Cubic

 Copy/Past the following lines in order to download and install Cubic on your computer